Codaisseur/36-orm-tuesday-livecode/readme.md

     - initialize a sequelize project
     - configure the database credentials

-2.  [ ] the database schema and seed data
+2.  [x] the database schema and seed data

     - create a model ("developer")
-    - run the automatically generated migration
+    - run the automatically generated migration code
     - invent some seed data, and seed the table

 3.  [ ] create a little API